Arsenal face competition from Chelsea and Manchester United for Ajax star Mohammed Kudus - Paper Talk

 Novak Djokovic's father, Srdjan, has expressed hope that his son will retire from tennis next year.

+Shot-putter Amelia Strickler is ready to take legal action against UK Athletics over its selection criteria as she faces being denied a place at the World Championships despite reaching World Athletics qualification standards

-Mauricio Pochettino has warned Chelsea's players that he won't tolerate moaning about lack of game-time and has invited any such trouble-makers to leave the club.
+Mauricio Pochettino has warned Chelsea's players he will not tolerate moaning about lack of game-time and has invited any such trouble-makers to leave the club.

-Full-back Reece James has revealed that a host of former players didn't want to be at Chelsea last season.
+Full-back Reece James has revealed a host of former players did not want to be at Chelsea last season.

-Saudi Pro League side Al-Ettifaq has been accused by fans on social media of greying out Jordan Henderson's rainbow captain's armband in their announcement video.
+Saudi Pro League side Al Ettifaq have been accused by fans on social media of greying out Jordan Henderson's rainbow captain's armband in their announcement video.

 Luton have been given special dispensation by the Premier League to begin the season without installing undersoil heating at Kenilworth Road in contravention of the competition's rulebook.

-Bayern boss Thomas Tuchel admits that Bayern Munich are after a new No 9 this summer after twice having bids turned down for Tottenham's Harry Kane.
+Bayern boss Thomas Tuchel has admitted Bayern Munich are after a new No 9 this summer after twice having bids turned down for Tottenham's Harry Kane.

 A leading Manchester United supporters' group has expressed concern that the club's protracted takeover saga could take 18 months, with the much-maligned Glazer family yet to sell despite an array of offers worth billions.